mogenson/PaperWM.spoon/README.md

 another.
 Use the `move_window_N` commands to move windows between spaces and screens.

 Arrange screens vertically to prevent windows from bleeding into other screens.
+Use [WarpMouse.spoon](https://github.com/mogenson/WarpMouse.spoon) to simulate side-by-side screens.

 <img width="780" alt="Screen Shot 2022-01-07 at 14 18 27" src="https://user-images.githubusercontent.com/900731/148595785-546f9086-9add-4731-8477-233b202378f4.png">